VMargot/FictionalClock/README.md

 ## **Requirements**

+- Docker (optional for containerized deployment)
-- Python 3.8+
+- Python 3.11+ (if running without Docker)
-- Required libraries:
+- Required libraries (if using Python):
   - `streamlit`
   - `pandas`
   - `numpy`